 To foster economic development which is socio-culturally and environmentally sustainable;

-To provide logistic support, underpinning development through research, monitoring, education and training for the Kogelberg Biosphere Reserve in the Western Cape.
+To provide logistic support, underpinning development through research, monitoring, education and training for the Kogelberg Biosphere in the Western Cape.

-the Kogelberg Biosphere Reserve
+the Kogelberg BiospherE

 In 2002, the Kogelberg Biosphere Reserve Company (KBRC) was established in terms of section 21 of the Companies Act.

-This not-for-profit company manages the biosphere reserve as per the requirements of UNESCO’s Man and the Biosphere Programme.
+This not-for-profit company manages the biosphere as per the requirements of UNESCO’s Man and the Biosphere Programme.
 In 2014, the KBRC also registered as a non-profit organisation (NPO) with the Department of Social Development.

 The KBRC is also registered as a Public Benefit Organisation with SARS and can issue section 18A tax exemption certificates to donors.